Koran: Read It Yourself

 Yazidi women captured as sex slaves under Qur’anic authority.
 And these women are Muslims too.

-How Salafism perverts decent people into monsters
+How islam perverts decent people into monsters

 Dom the Conservative

 Yet in the comments to her post I saw the usual depressing litany of apology and dissembly from Muslims and their helpful idiots.
 ‘Oh, Islam is not like that.’
 ‘Islam means peace.’
 (It doesn’t; it means ‘submission’.)
-Well, all I can say is these people have never studied the Qur’an, have been misinformed about what it says or are lying.
+Well, all I can say is these people have never studied the Koran, have been misinformed about what it says or are lying.
 (Taqqiya.)

 (Dom has vanished from her public forums.
 She let it be known that she had been threatened, but whether she went into hiding or was an early victim of today’s ‘cancel culture’ I do not know.
 She is missed.)

-Reading the Qur’an
+Reading the Koran

-There is only one answer to this; you have to read the Qur’an.
+There is only one answer to this; you have to read the Koran.
 So I have uploaded translations of it, in English.
 I have placed links to these below.
 Please download, my apologies for their size, and distribute them widely.

 If we go with the standard narrative, Mohamed spent the first part of his life in Mecca, where he was weak and subject to the authorities, and so his preachings were peaceful and calm.
 After he and his followers had finally caused so much trouble that they were evicted, they fled to Medina, where they discovered highway robbery as a profession and soon moved on to large-scale banditry and genocide.
 The verses from this period are much more violent than the earlier ones.